‘Call Of Duty: WWII’ Revealed: Campaign, Co-Op, Multiplayer, And Release Date

 “The story we’re telling is unlike anything that we’ve tackled before,” Studio Head Glen Schofield said in the official press release.
 “It’s such an amazing journey of common everyday people who became heroes.
 We want to respect this great generation of soldiers, tell a realistic story set in a true inflection point in human history, and deliver the best experience of our careers.”

-The description of two campaign missions were shared by Activision:
+The description of two campaign missions were shared by Activision.

 - Hürtgen Forest: An old-growth forest on the German border where Allied forces engage in devastating encounters.
 In the heat of battle, the German Army uses tree burst bombs that detonate at treetop level, showering soldiers with wooden shrapnel.
 When your unit is zeroed-in-on by hostile artillery, the forest explodes around you as debris rains down.